MotorvateDIY/ESP32_RET_SD/README.md

 - 3.3v CAN Bus Tranceiver (SN65HVD230)
 - SD or micro SD module
 - OBD Connector (Male)
+- Micro USB cable and laptop or power bank for power

 ### Then, connect everything as shown below: